latifa689/latifa689/README.md

 ## 📂 Projects

-Here are some learning projects I have worked on:

 - **Cybersecurity Attack Analysis (Cisco 2025) **
   Educational case study to understand a cybersecurity attack and its exploitation